-All medical emergencies should be reported immediately to Public Safety at 212-237-8888 or ext.
+All medical emergencies should be reported to Public Safety immediately at 212-237-8888 or ext.
 8888.
 Public Safety personnel are trained first responders and will render aid until emergency personnel arrives.
+Individuals are to follow the directions of the responding Public Safety staff members.

 - 1. If the medical emergency is life threatening, Public Safety will respond with emergency equipment.
 Public Safety will notify 911.
 A Public Safety Officer will then escort arriving emergency personnel to the scene. - 2.
-If a medical problem is non-life threatening, responding Public Safety officer will assess the victim and will escort/transport the victim to Health Services if they can safely be moved. - 3.
+If a medical problem is non-life threatening, responding Public Safety officer will assess the victim and will escort/transport the victim to the Health Office if they can safely be moved. - 3.
 Aid will not be given to a patient who knowingly and willingly refuses it.
 If the victim refuses medical aid, the Public Safety Officer will document the victim's refusal of care and have the victim sign the written record.
 Any refusal to sign will be documented.